AbdulMuhaiminIsmail/WorkHive/README.md

-# WorkHive - A Unique Social Platform
+# WorkHive - A Freelancing Platform

 ## 📌 Overview

-WorkHive is a **full-stack social platform** designed to foster **collaboration, networking, and productivity**.
-Unlike traditional social media, WorkHive focuses on meaningful interactions and professional connections.
+WorkHive is a **full-stack freelancing platform** designed to foster **collaboration, networking, and productivity**.
+Unlike traditional freelancing websites, WorkHive focuses on meaningful interactions and professional connections.

 ## 🚀 Tech Stack